-The fifth annual The Maritime Standard Ship Finance and Trade Conference will be held at Sofitel Abu Dhabi Corniche on 6th November 2019.
-It will seek to build on the reputation for quality information sharing and networking earned over the past four years.
+Preparations are now well underway for the sixth annual The Maritime Standard Ship Finance and Trade Conference.
+The event will be held once again in Abu Dhabi, at the Sofitel Abu Dhabi Corniche, on Sunday 8th November 2020, building further on the reputation for quality information sharing and networking it has deservedly earned over the past five years.

-In 2018 the Conference attracted a high-quality audience of around 150 executives and decision makers from across the industry.
-They assembled to discuss and debate the key issues and trends facing the shipping and ports market in the Middle East and the Indian Subcontinent, with a particular focus on financial issues.
-The audience heard from some of the best-known personalities in the business, all leaders in their chosen fields, who highlighted the importance of building partnerships to help accelerate investment-led growth within the industry.
+In 2019 the Conference, hosted by Abu Dhabi Ports, attracted a high-quality audience of around 200 executives and decision makers from across different sections of the industry.
+They assembled to discuss and debate the key issues and trends facing the market in the Middle East and the Indian Subcontinent, with a particular focus on financial issues.
+The audience heard from some of the best-known personalities in the business, all leaders in their chosen fields, who collectively highlighted the importance of the shipping, ports and other maritime sectors working more closely with the financial services sector.

-For the 2019 TMS Ship Finance and Trade Conference, currently at the planning stage, a similarly high caliber list of speakers will be assembled.
-Based on the very positive experience of the first four events, this will be a not-to-be-missed Conference that will not only feature a chance to learn from industry experts but will provide extensive opportunities for networking as well.
+For the 2020 TMS Ship Finance and Trade Conference, currently at an advanced planning stage, a similarly high quality group of speakers and panelists will be assembled.
+Based on the very positive experience of the first five events in the series, this will be a not-to-be-missed Conference that will not only feature a chance to learn from industry experts but will provide extensive opportunities for networking as well.